ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 that useful or extensible, but it's definitely a data transformation that can illustrate the ease of creation and use of a custom stream.

-We mostly take our simple passthrough stream above and add a custom `_transform` helper method to transform the data in either a `write()` or `end()` call, then re-emit the upper-cased data in a `data` event.
+We mostly take our simple pass-through stream above and add a custom `_transform` helper method to transform the data in either a `write()` or `end()` call, then re-emit the upper-cased data in a `data` event.